 This document describes the rationale, design, formulation, and self-administration of a vaccine for SARS-CoV-2.
-By using this information you agree to the following: 1) you are a consenting adult (in the USA, at least 18 years of age); and 2) to take full responsibility for your use of information, vaccine or materials, including redistribution, modification, vaccine formulation, production and administration.
+By using this information you agree to the following: 1) you are a consenting adult (in the USA, at least 18 years of age); and 2) you take full responsibility for your use of RaDVaC information and vaccine or material-- including redistribution, modification, vaccine formulation, production and administration.